bivex/bivex.copyright-notice-0.1.0/README.md

 - ✨ **Automatic Insertion**: Adds copyright notice when typing in a new file
 - 🔄 **Manual Command**: Apply notice on demand with the Command Palette
+- 😀 **Emoji Removal**: Remove all emojis from files with a single command
 - 🌐 **Multi-language Support**: Works with all programming languages
 - 📝 **Customizable Templates**: Use your own copyright text with dynamic year insertion
 - 🕒 **Timestamp Support**: Include creation date and time in your notices